cs-fullstack-2019-spring/django-mini-project4-thomas-rob/README.md

 **Log In Page:** The log in page will have a form to log in and redirect the user to the index as a logged in user.

 **Create a New User Page:** The create-a-new-user page allows a user to create a new user and redirects to the index.
+Make sure to validate password1 and password2 to confirm they match.

 ### If logged in
 **Index Page:** A logout and new game link should be near the top of the page.
 If the user has 0 games, show "No games".
 Otherwise list all games in their account.
 Next to each game in the user's account should be an edit and delete link.